 Planning permission is only required if the dropped kerb, or extension to an existing dropped kerb, is to be installed in a road on the classified road list.
 Planning permission on classified roads must be sought prior to applying for the dropped kerb.
 You can apply for planning permission online.

 The application form below is for both a new application or to request to extend an existing dropped kerb.

-Once you have submitted your dropped crossing application, an officer will carry out an assessment and a decision will be made to approve or decline the dropped crossing within approximately four weeks.
+Once you have submitted your dropped crossing application and paid the charge, an officer will carry out an assessment and a decision will be made to approve or decline the dropped crossing within approximately four weeks.

-Payment can be made to Balfour Beatty by BACS HSBC:
+Payment can be made to Balfour Beatty by BACS RBS:

 - Quote request summary reference number

 Or you can pay by cheque payable to Balfour Beatty Living Places quoting Request summary reference number on the back of the cheque.
 Send to Highways Service Partnership, City Depot and Recycling Park, First Avenue, Millbrook, Southampton, SO15 0LJ.